591291-hvl/dpsharkBot/readme.txt

 *"!remove [number]" removes reply
 *"!count" sends reply with number of messages sendt *"!art" [word]" sends ascii art of word
+*Responds with angryping to @everyone ping
+*Also responds with some dumb jokes

 Goal of bot: